-Trying to maximize your marketing ROI?
-Start with a CRM.
-More than 90 percent of companies with 11 or more employees have a CRM system, per Base data, and Gartner notes the CRM market now exceeds $65 billion, making it the largest enterprise application the agency tracks.
+Do you want to maximize the Return on Investment (ROI) for your marketing campaign?
+Making use of CRM software in your business is a good way to start.
+Around 91 percent of companies with 10 or more employees have a CRM system, per Grand View Research, and Gartner notes the CRM market now exceeds $65 billion, making it the largest enterprise application the agency tracks.

 Yet, when you ask small-business owners what’s standing in the way of their companies implementing a CRM, 32 percent say their company is too small, and 13 percent believe a CRM won’t benefit them, according to GetApp surveys.
 A further 22 percent will reply with “What’s a CRM?”

 Suffice it to say, a CRM is one of the most beneficial investments your business can make.
 The value of CRM systems cannot be overstated, and they’re helpful at any stage of growth.
 But, what exactly is it about these platforms that make them so powerful?
 Let’s take a look.

 What’s a CRM?

 CRM is short for customer relationship management.
 Although it can refer to the business processes involved in building and maintaining relationships with your clients, in this context, it’s a reference to a system or software that puts all your customer information in one place.
 Using CRM software, you can automate tasks, assess your sales team’s strengths, track your new customer acquisition, close marketing gaps, increase your conversion rate, and more.
 At a basic level, you should expect your CRM to:

 - Allow you to store and manage customer contact information in an easy-to-use database.

 - Track interactions with clients and potential customers.

 - Manage new leads throughout your sales pipeline.

 - Offer dashboards with key metrics and reporting tools.